Admission to Friends School

 We also love that the kids get to play outside more than in the public schools.
 Outdoor play has repeatedly been shown to improve learning outcomes as it allows students to focus on learning when it is time to do so.
 Kids need and love to be outside and move!"

 "One of the things we love about Friends School is the way every child is known deeply.
 We know our children are loved and cared for by teachers and staff and that's really important to us.
 We know they'll have the academic experience they need but the sense of belonging and community we find at Friends is really unique."

 We love visitors!
 To really understand what a small independent school like Friends School has to offer, it's best to see and feel the difference for yourself.
 Please join us during an upcoming Walk-Through Wednesday (the first Wednesday of each month, or contact Lisa Gamble to schedule a personal visit.
 Learn More

 Friends School offers an alternative to publicly-funded/charter schools for families residing in State College and surrounding communities.
 Also referred to as private schools, independent programs, such as Friends School, are funded through tuition and supplemental contributions from a variety of sources -- primarily individual donors, local businesses, and small grants.

 We want as many people as possible, who see the value of a Friends education, to be able to become a part of the Friends School community.
-Therefore, we are committed to offering Flexible Tuition to help make a Friends education available.
+Therefore, we are committed to offering flexible tuition to help make a Friends education available.

-K-8 flexible tuition means the amount a family pays -- from full tuition to partially funded tuition -- varies based on parents' income, assets, and other pertinent financial information.
+K-8 flexible tuition means that the amount a family pays -- from full tuition to partially funded tuition -- varies based on parents' income, assets, and other pertinent financial information.